tiprankstipranks

 Prolonged declines in freight and charter rates, changes in the useful life of vessels, and other market deterioration could cause us to incur impairment charges.

 We evaluate the carrying amounts of our vessels to determine if events have occurred that would require us to evaluate our vessels for an impairment of their carrying amounts.
-The recoverable amounts of vessels are reviewed based on events and changes in circumstances that would indicate that the carrying amount of the assets might not be recovered.
+We review events and changes in circumstances that would indicate that the carrying amount of the vessels might not be recovered.
 The review for potential impairment indicators and projection of future cash flows related to the vessels is complex and requires us to make various estimates including future freight rates and earnings from the vessels.
 All of these items have been historically volatile.
 We determine each vessel's recoverable amount by estimating the vessel's undiscounted future cash flows.
 If the recoverable amount is less than the vessel's carrying amount, the vessel is deemed impaired and written down to its fair market value.
 Our vessels' carrying values may not represent their fair market value because market prices of secondhand vessels tend to fluctuate with freight and charter rate changes and the cost of newbuildings.
 Any impairment charges incurred as a result of declines in freight and charter rates could have a material adverse effect on our business, results of operations, cash flows, financial condition, ability to pay dividends, and ability to continue as a going concern.

 Costs - Risk 6